 See our full HP Envy 13 review.

 The Dell XPS 13 is a serious workhorse and the best premium laptop for college students.
-Powered by a 10th Gen Intel Core i7 processor with integrated Intel graphics, the notebook is ready for work or play.
-And with over 12 hours of battery life, you've got plenty of time for both, The notebook consistently performed either better or on a par with competing systems.
+Powered by an 11th Gen Intel Core i7 processor with integrated Intel Iris Xe graphics, the notebook is ready for work or play.
+And with more than 11 hours of battery life, you've got plenty of time for both.
+The laptop consistently performed either better or on a par with competing systems.

 It's an exercise in patient restraint, improving the notebook in a bunch of small ways that add up to a big leap for the system.
 If you're looking for the total package, the Dell XPS 13 is the laptop for you.